BenjaminSiskoo/nSide/README.txt

    Expanded exportMemory to dump expansion chip-specific memory.

-   Added exportRegisters for exporting some PPU registers to a debug report in BML format.
-Not all registers are supported yet.

    Added a second cursor design that will be shown whenever the Super Scope is in Turbo mode.
+This is not just a simple recolor.

 ============================================================
 Changes from higan: processor/r65816 (affects Super Famicom)